The Minnesota Vikings and the Buffalo Bills are two of the 12 NFL teams without a Super Bowl ring.

 The 12 NFL Teams Without a Super Bowl Win are Starving For a Lombardi Trophy

 The NFL is tough.
 Really tough.
-Compared to college football, where the same four teams are the only ones who have a real shot at a title every year, parity is rampant.
-Sure, there are franchises that have been good over a long span of time, like the Miami Dolphins, Dallas Cowboys, New England Patriots, Las Vegas/Los Angeles/Oakland Raiders and Pittsburgh Steelers, but even they have had their fair share of down years.
-There's a big difference between the longest Super Bowl droughts and teams who have never even come close to a W.
+Compared to college football, where the same five or six teams are the only ones who have a real shot at a title every year, parity is rampant.
+Sure, there are franchises that have been good over a long span of time, but even they have had their fair share of down years.
+Just look at the current state of the New England Patriots.
+There's a big difference between the longest Super Bowl droughts and teams who have never even come close to winning one.

 However, not as many teams are as lucky as the Bengals.
-(And even they haven't gotten over the hump yet.)
+(And even they haven't gotten over the hump quite yet.)
 The Bengals, along with 11 other NFL teams, are still looking for their first Super Bowl title.
 Some have gotten as close as you can while others haven't come close to sniffing it.
 Whatever the reason may be, these 12 teams are the only NFL franchises who still don't have an NFL Championship on their resume.

 Houston Texans

-Photo by Bob Levey/Getty Images
+Photo by Jim McIsaac/Getty Images

 The Texans have only existed for 20-plus seasons, so it's not a huge surprise they're on the list.
 It's difficult to have the longest Super Bowl drought when you've only been around for two decades.
 Houston has eclipsed 10 wins four times over the course of its history and has four AFC South titles to its name.
 Unfortunately for them, they've never been able to get past the divisional round, where they've lost four times.
 But for the next few years, being able to advance to the NFL playoffs might feel like a Super Bowl win.